standardnotes/snjs/README.md

 SNJS is a client-side JavaScript library for [Standard Notes](https://standardnotes.org) that contains shared logic for all Standard Notes clients.

+## Introduction

+SNJS (Standard Notes JavaScript) is a shared library we use in all Standard Notes clients (desktop, web, and mobile React Native).
+Its role is essentially to extract any business or data logic from client code, so that clients are mostly responsible for UI-level code, and don’t have to think about encryption and key stretching, or even authentication or storage specifics.
+Extracting the code into a shared library also prevents us from having to write the same critical code on multiple platforms.

+The entry point of SNJS is the [`SNApplication`](https://github.com/standardnotes/snjs/blob/004/lib/application.js) class.
+The application class is a complete unit of application functionality.
+Theoretically, many instances of an application can be created, each with its own storage namespace and memory state.
+This can allow clients to support multiple user accounts.

+An application must be supplied a custom subclass of [DeviceInterface](https://github.com/standardnotes/snjs/blob/004/lib/device_interface.js).
+This allows the library to generalize all behavior a client will need to perform throughout normal client operation, such as saving data to a local database store, saving key/values, and accessing the keychain.

+The application interacts with a variety of services and managers to faciliate complete client functionality.
+While the distinction is not fully technical, a service can be thought of as a class that allows consumers to perform actions on demand, while a manager is responsible for managing and reacting to application state (but also expose on-demand functions).
+All managers and services live in `lib/services`.

+SNJS interacts with `sncrypto` to perform operations as mentioned in the [specification](https://github.com/standardnotes/snjs/blob/004/specification.md) document.
+This includes operations like key generation and data encryption.

+SNJS also interacts with a Standard Notes [syncing-server](https://github.com/standardnotes/syncing-server), which is essentially a dumb data store that deals with encrypted data, and never learns of client secrets.

 ## Installation

 `npm install --save snjs`